mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

 		--create-namespace
 ```

-To update already installed Kaptain instance with the provided parameters, run the following command on the cluster:
+To update an existing Kaptain instance with the provided parameters, run the following command on the cluster:
 ```bash
 kubectl kudo update \
 		--instance kaptain \